 GetLostBot uses the Foursquare API to track user checkins and examines recent behaviour.
 If the user has fallen into a routine, it finds a nearby location they haven’t visited and creates a challenge for them.
 It sends the user a tweet or email with a link to an unmarked map with walking directions to the new place.
 Importantly, it doesn’t tell the user where they will end up!
 The user is forced to “venture into the unknown” and follow the directions in an adventurous spirit.

-GetLostBot won the Honda Dream Factory prize in the evolution category, and has since been featured in a wide number of press, including New Scientist, Wired, Metro, the Guardian and a bunch of places online.
+GetLostBot won the Honda Dream Factory prize in the evolution category, and has since been featured in a wide number of press, including a special feature in New Scientist, Wired, Metro, the Guardian and a bunch of places online.
 GetLostBot also came second place in a public vote for the best new project by Guardian readers.

 Ben Kirman (2012) “get lost, GetLostBot!”: annoying people by offering recommendations when they are not wanted.
 In Proceedings of the 2012 RecSys workshop on Personalizing the local mobile experience (LocalPeMA ’12).
 13 September 2012, Dublin, Ireland (pdf, slides)

 Ben Kirman, Conor Linehan, and Shaun Lawson.
 (2012) Get lost: facilitating serendipitous exploration in location-sharing services.
 In Proceedings of the 2012 ACM annual conference extended abstracts on Human Factors in Computing Systems (CHI EA ’12) 5-10 May, 2012, Austin, Texas (ACM)